alachins/raisd/README.md

 v1.7 (2/10/2018): -y for ploidy, -D for site report, fixed a bug in the plotting routine

 v1.8 (31/12/2018): MakefileZLIB to parse VCF files in gzip file format (requires the zlib library)

+v1.9 (27/4/2019): -w to set the window size (default 50), -c to set the SFS slack for the μ_SFS

 Support
 -------